Visiting Isola Bella Italy – home to the quirky and interesting Palazzo Borromeo and its spectacular gardens.

 Through the centuries the family members became wealthy bankers and held important positions at the courts of the Visconti family (the rulers of Milan).
 The Borromeos have never had an actual pope in the family, but they have had cardinals and even a saint – Saint Charles Borromeo whose motto was humilitas (humility).
 This can still be seen on the family crest today when you visit the palace on Isola Bella – even though the surroundings are anything but humble!

 Although Italy is now a republic with no monarchy, the members of the family still retain their noble titles.
 There is a prince – Vitaliano XI and his wife the princess Marina.
 In 2004 one current member of the family, Lavinia Borromeo, married John Elkann (Chairman of Fiat Chrysler).
 Another family member, Beatrice Borromeo, is married to Pierre Casiraghi (son of Princess Caroline of Monaco).

 Fun Fact: The Prince and Princess Borromeo have their own private suite of apartments in the palace on Isola Bella.
-When they are in residence the Borromeo flag is flown from the flagpole, just like when Queen Elizabeth is in Buckingham Palace!
+When they are in residence the Borromeo flag is flown from the flagpole, just like when Queen Elizabeth was in Buckingham Palace.

 Why Visit Isola Bella?

 Exploring Isola Bella is an amazing experience.
 It is one of northern Italy’s premier attractions and if you are spending time in Milan or nearby, it is a must-see, as it is such an easy trip.